Cover photo credit: Brian E. Small

 Where it’s been found in Ontario

 The Greater Prairie-Chicken was first found on southwestern Ontario prairies in the early 1800s.
-By the end of the 19th century its range had expanded to the east and north, as far as Lake Simcoe.
-With much of the land cleared for agriculture by 1900, the range subsequently retracted and the population completely disappeared from southern Ontario in the 1920s.
+By the end of the 19th century, its range had expanded to the east and north, as far as Lake Simcoe.
+With much of the land cleared for agriculture by 1900, the range subsequently contracted and the population completely disappeared from southern Ontario in the 1920s.
 Meanwhile, it had spread to the Sault Ste Marie area, Manitoulin Island and northwestern Ontario in the early 1900s from the United States.
 These populations also increased and then declined.
 By the 1960s it was gone from the northwest, and from the Sault Ste Marie area and Manitoulin Island in the 1970s.

 The Greater Prairie-Chicken is no longer found in Canada.
 In the United States, their range extends from North Dakota, Minnesota and Wisconsin, south to Kansas, Oklahoma and Missouri, west to Colorado and east to Wisconsin and Illinois.
 The core of the population is in parts of Kansas, Nebraska, and South Dakota.